Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `[AudioVisual]->CombatAlert.EVA` decides whether to send an EVA at the same time.
 The EVA is default to `EVA_UnitsInCombat`, and can be specified through `[SOMETECHNO]->EVA.Combat`.
   - `[AudioVisual]->CombatAlert.SuppressIfInScreen` decides whether to disable the logic for the units in the current screen.
   - `[AudioVisual]->CombatAlert.Interval` decides the time interval (in frames) between alerts, to prevent the alert from being anonying.
 It is default to 150 frames.
+  - `[AudioVisual]->CombatAlert.SuppressIfAllyDamage` decides whether to disable the logic for the damage from allys.
+  - Technos hitted by a warhead with `[SOMEWARHEAD]->CombatAlert.Suppress` setted to `true` will not raise a radar event or EVA.
+This flag is default to the inverse value of ares flag `[SOMEWARHEAD]->Malicious`.

 In `rulesmd.ini`:
 ```ini